its-edalo/slay-the-jokers/INSTALL.md

 ## Pre-Step: Acquire Your Upload Key

-Before starting, you'll need an upload key to the Slay the Jokers server.
+Before starting, you'll need an `upload.key` file for the Slay the Jokers server.
 You can get one in either of the following ways:
 - Email me at `itsedalo@gmail.com` and ask for a key.
     - Absolutely no need for anything formal or polite, you can just say `Hi, I'm <twitch name>, give me a key`.
 - Use the automated system at https://edalo.net/stj/get-key (you will need to verify your Twitch account to prove it's really you).
+    - After clicking `Authorize`, wait until the file downloads.
     - This feature is new; if anything goes wrong, just fall back to emailing me.

 *Why?* Each streamer gets a unique key so their stream data stays separate.
 This prevents issues where one person's mod could interfere with another streamer's overlay.